maxbogus/phoneBook/Readme.md

 ## Searching info

 ## Generating preset
-- To generate preset compile generator from generate.c
+- To generate preset compile generator from generate.c .
+Example: gcc ./src/generator.c -o generate
 - Then run it.
+Example: ./generate
 - To configure amount of generated lines set FILE_SIZE const in the generator.h